Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Design Quasi-1D resonators

-Figure \ref{fig:ResonanceGraphene} shows the curve relating the values of $l/\lambda$ and $\Omega$ that satisfy the resonance condition of Eq. \ref{eq:Resonance} for the $n=0$ mode and for three different values of $l/w$.
-We have evaluated the resonance condition both numerically, by solving Eq. \ref{eq:Resonance} and using the numerical value of $\gamma_0$, and analytically, by using the approximated Eq. \ref{eq:SolQuadratic} based on the TWA.
+Figure \ref{fig:ResonanceGraphene} shows the curves relating the values of $l/\lambda$ and $\Omega$ that satisfy the resonance condition (\ref{eq:OmegaRes}) for the $n=0$ mode and for three different values of $l/w$.
+We have evaluated them numerically by solving Eq. (\ref{eq:OmegaRes}) and using the numerical value of $\gamma_0$, and analytically by using the Eq. (\ref{eq:SolQuadratic}), which is based on the approximated approach.
 We find satisfactory agreement between the two approaches.